(1) Black Screen

 In the end, Foley became the latest in a long line of directors to pass on Dreams; according to Magnoli, his blunt assessment of the script was, “It’s terrible, and I will not do it.”
-This left Magnoli to break the bad news to Cavallo.
-By his account, it didn’t go well: Cavallo “went into a fit of sorts–he said, ‘I don’t understand, I’ve sent the script out and they’re all passing on it.
+This left Magnoli to break the bad news.
+By his own account, it didn’t go well: Cavallo “went into a fit of sorts–he said, ‘I don’t understand, I’ve sent the script out and they’re all passing on it.
 I was doing everything correctly.
 Why isn’t this working?’”
-(Light 68).
+(Light 2014 68).

 “Then huge CU of EYES opening, gazing